Computing-Collective/3FA/README.md

 ## Architecture Overview

-This is our system overview on how all the elements work between the software and the hardware.
+This is our system overview detailing the interactions between all the hardware and software.

 ![Systems Diagram](/static/System%20Diagram.jpg)